 - New policies

 To improve your systems consistently, analyze and review your organization’s internal controls on a regular basis.
+We compiled a detailed list of all the audit procedures to use on your internal controls.

 When auditors assess your organizational risks and decide the audit procedures they’ll perform, they consider the sufficiency and appropriateness of audit evidence provided.

-Appropriateness, measures the quality of audit evidence; it considers relevance and reliability.
+Appropriateness measures the quality of audit evidence; it considers relevance and reliability.
 “Reliability” depends on where the evidence comes from, what kind of evidence it is, and the circumstance under which it was obtained.
 “Relevance” concerns how the evidence connects to the audit procedure’s purpose and the opinion the auditor is trying to make.

 To form their opinion, auditors will gather and evaluate audit evidence using procedures including: